Clavicle fracture: Surgical

 A discontinuity in the bone shape often results from a clavicular fracture, visible through the skin, if not treated with surgery.
 Surgical procedures often call for open reduction internal [plate] fixation where an anatomically shaped titanium or steel plate is affixed along the superior aspect of the bone by several screws.
 In some cases, the plate is removed after healing due to discomfort, to avoid tissue aggravation, osteolysis or subacromial impingement.
 This is especially important with a special type of fixation plate called hook plate.
 With anatomical plates plate removal is considered an elective procedure that is rarely necessary.
 An alternative to plate fixation is elastic TEN intramedullary nailing.
 These devices are implanted within the clavicle's canal to support the bone from the inside.
-Typical surgical complications are infection, neurological symptoms distal the incision (sometimes to the extremity), and nonunion of the bone (failure of the bone to properly fuse together).
+Typical surgical complications are infection, loss of sensation distal the incision due to inadvertent injury of one or several supraclavicular nerves (most common when using a horizontal surgical incision), and nonunion of the bone (failure of the bone to properly fuse together).
+Major nerve injury to the brachial plexus or vascular injury is extremely rare.

 Prognosis

 Healing time varies based on age, health, complexity, and location of the break, as well as the bone displacement.
 For adults, one to several weeks of sling immobilization is normally employed to allow for pain relief, initial bone and soft tissue healing; teenagers require slightly less, while children can often achieve the same level in two weeks.
 During this period, patients may remove the sling to practice passive pendulum range of motion exercises to reduce atrophy in the elbow and shoulder, but they are often minimized to 15–20° off vertical.
 Depending on the severity of fracture, a person can begin to use the arm if comfortable with movement and no pain results.
 The final goal is to be able to have full range of motion with no pain; therefore, if any pain occurs, allowing for more recovery time is best.
 Depending on severity of the fracture, athletes involved in contact sports may need a longer period of rest to heal to avoid refracturing bone.
-A person should be able to return unrestricted to any sports or work by 3 months after the injury.